yumium/tech_notes/Pandas.md

 `.assign(**{col_name : func / ser})`: Assigns new column or overwrite existing column if name clash.
 Takes in keyword args that maps column name to the series for the column or a function that takes in the existing DF and returns a series.     => Note: Later items in `**kwargs` may refer to newly created or modified columns in `df`; items are computed and assigned into `df` in order.

-^^ Some of these methods/attributes also work on series

 `.apply()`: Used in column creation for more complex patterns.
 Apply a function along an axis of the DataFrame.
 Function takes in series as input (column if axis=0, row if axis=1)

 ```python